kirikiriyamama/redash-query-importer/README.md

 # redash-query-importer

-Import queries from Definition file into [Redash](https://redash.io/)
+Import queries from a definition file into [Redash](https://redash.io/)

 ## Installation